AnthonyOliveri/ToDoList/README.md

 ToDoList
 ========

-An iPhone app created by following the tutorial at this site:
+An iPhone app that implements a basic to-do list.
+The first 11 commits were done by following the tutorial below:

 https://developer.apple.com/library/ios/referencelibrary/GettingStarted/RoadMapiOS/index.html